joshchew24/notes/CPSC 410/Exercise Sheet 3 Response.md

 1. It is not necessarily always possible to determine which branch of a conditional will be evaluated, because the conditional may depend on a command line argument that can only be determined at runtime.
 2. Without user input, it should be possible to determine the evaluated branch of a conditional statically, because all values will be declared statically in the program.
 ## Question 5
-1. A pessimistic approach may be to require that any variable declarations/athese variables are also declared outside of the loop.
-This is because the while loop is not guaranteed to run, so any variable declarations within are not guaranteed to be evaluated, which could break further execution.
+1. A pessimistic approach could be to require that any variable declarations used within the loop have already been declared outside of the loop.
+The while loop is not guaranteed to run if its condition is not satisfied, so any variable declarations within may not occur.
+Subsequent attempts to assign values to these loop variables would violate the correctness property.
-2. This approach cannot be generalised for programs with loops, because it can
+2. This approach cannot be generalised for programs with loops, because they have the potential to generate infinite control flow paths for analyses.
+For example, you may need to consider all possible loop bounds, which could be infinite and unanalyzable.